It is time to recognize another part of history, June as National Pride Month

 A human rights ordinance bill with language “fully inclusive” does not guarantee protection for LGBT people.
 Back in 2014, during a PFLAG meeting with local candidates in Jacksonville, we learned that the language fully inclusive altered the vote once the candidates understood what this meant; They changed their vote once they realized that it meant passing rights for gender identity and expression.
 It was clear that they had very little understanding about gender identities and expression.
 We know they have very little statistical data from which they base their biased views.
 They are not looking at transgender and gender non-variant murder rates any more than they are paying attention to the suicide rates and attempted suicide by youth.
 We know that our city does not extrapolate data reports of the LGBTQIA population for homicides and death by suicides.
 We must expect better data collecting practices and do something with this information to reduce crime and address deaths by suicide.

 Our work is to replace presumptions that stigmatize people, to continue educating on cultural competency to help people understand and respect differences so we can live in truth.
 We want to expand roles and move away from insisting that binary identities must match the sex assignments at birth.
 In closing; We need trans-inclusive spaces.

 WHEN WE LOSE CONTROL

-We have seen, heard and read how people are behaving across the country, with some who hold a sense of entitlement, while others are running scared and don’t know what their future holds.
+We have seen, heard, and read how people behave across the country, some with a sense of entitlement, others scared and uncertain of what their future holds.

 Grief can bring out the ugliness in people.
-I hope that in the end, we can all agree that the last thing we need now, is to slut-shame women, displace our anger and direct it at those of us who reject any act of misogyny.
-We need to stay focused and grounded.
+I hope that in the end, we can stay focused and civil.